ashutoshmjain/gita/src/mathuraChap16.md

 Mentor was shocked with Fairy's sudden call to go in with Angel.
 But we have six months to explain to her and may be she would reconsider - he thought.
 But tonight his plans suddenly changed.
 Instead of heading out to LA, he returned back - to his dogs.

+The sense of smell is the primary sense.
+Not only for dogs but for humans too.
+The difference is humans developed the vision lot more than other species though not as much as the birds.
+Benefits of vision are directly proportional to  how high may we place our two eyes.
+Taller you could stand or higher you could fly , more improved vision you would tend to develop as a species.
+For someone who crawls the earth, vision offers hardly any value - on the other side, smell is the strongest in the dirt.
+So most land dwellers developed sense of smell when they moved from water to earth.
+That was their key discovery verses the fish who stayed in the water with only one sense - that of touch.
+Senses collect data.
+The "Intelligence" is a biological neural network that in trained on sensory data.

+The other advantage of our smelling apparatus is it works 24 by 7 - even in the normal sleep.
+It is an advantage verses vision - we need to shutdown eyes in order to sleep.
+Both of his dogs were part of a study last year.
+They were trying to visualize that dogs create in their minds through the scents.
+The experiment was rather simple.
+A brain activity monitor was added to dog's collar to plot the blood flow changes with changing smells.
+Based on dogs' mental model , smells could be designed to keep them calm.
+All participants got the collars that emanated scents based on current mental makeup - to remove unnecessary distractions.
+Mentor saw the benefits first hand.
+As soon as he removed the collars - both the dogs behaved like dogs.
+With collars on - they stayed calm.
+No running to the door on the press of bell - no pouncing on the visitors.

+Both the dogs ran to the door and pounced on him as soon as he opened the door.
+There were no collars.

 # `Prem` - Love

 Most people thought the prophecy was ploy of `Kansa` to arrest `Vasudev`.
 Those who believed in such things thought it was something for the future - who knows whether `Devki` have eight children or not.
 And it was so far away in future - who cares.
 Even `Vasudev` and `Devki` didn't believe that `Kansa` meant what he said. `Vasudev` thought it was a way to remove him from the council meetings - to silence his voice.
 Away from the public life, he discovered love for `Devki` and what she truly brought to his life!